WJ-NFI/hansken-extraction-plugin-sdk-examples/README.md

 * [Python Extraction Plugins](python/README.md)

+If you just want to create a fresh Python plugin from scratch, you can use the [extraction plugin template](https://github.com/NetherlandsForensicInstitute/hansken-extraction-plugin-template-python).

 ## Extraction Plugin SDK

 The Extraction Plugin Software Development Kit can be used to develop an extraction plugin that can be run during the extraction process.
 Check the
 [Extraction Plugins SDK Documentation](https://netherlandsforensicinstitute.github.io/hansken-extraction-plugin-sdk-documentation/latest/) for everything you need to know on how to write, test and use Extraction Plugins.

 ## Licensing